hdl-modules/hdl-modules/modules/reg_file/doc/reg_file.rst

-The hdl_modules project contains many components that together form everything you need to set up a register bus.
+The hdl-modules project contains many components that together form everything you need to set up a register bus.
 Below is a diagram of the typical layout for a register bus.